mdms01/booking/doc/README.md

 #### Assumptions
 * There is no intersection between time slots
+* The time slots are the clinic location time zone
 * There is no appointment which start at day X and finishes at day X+1

 #### Concerns